 We will therefore place priority on allowing all student researchers and their teachers/administrators to be in the conference space on their presentation day.
-We expect roughly half the total number of attending students to present on each conference day, which would require roughly 65 committed seats on that day if their teachers and administrators are included.
-This leaves roughly 115 seats, which means all delegates on that day – students, teachers/administrators, family members, and stakeholders – should have seats.
+We expect roughly half the total number of attending students to present on each conference day, which would require roughly 100 committed seats on that day if their teachers and administrators are included.
+This leaves roughly 80 seats for the remaining delegates – family members and stakeholders.
 Attendees are also welcome to use the standing room only public area.
 This approach has worked very well for prior conferences.

 4. Conference Cost

-NCESSE and NASM recognize that conference travel costs for attendees are significant, and in the midst of still tough economic times.
+NCESSE and NASM recognize that conference travel costs for attendees are significant, and in the midst of tough economic times for many communities.